 TSSA is an innovative, self-funded, non-government organization focused on delivering public safety services.
-It provides not-for-profit regulatory safety services in industry sectors such as amusement devices, boilers and pressure vessels, elevating devices, natural gas, petroleum, propane fuels and equipment, operating engineers, and upholstered and stuffed articles.
-The corporation's vision is to be the world leader in public safety services.
-For more information about the Technical Standards and Safety Authority, please visit our website at www.tssa.org
+It provides not-for-profit regulatory safety services in industry sectors such as natural gas, petroleum, propane fuels and equipment, amusement devices, elevating devices, boilers and pressure vessels, operating engineers, and upholstered and stuffed articles.
+The organization's vision is to be the world leader in public safety services.